Engel & Völkers

 How mortgage rates work in Dubai

-If you are looking to buy an apartment, house, or commercial property in Dubai on a mortgage then you should familiarize yourself with how mortgage rates work in the city.
+If you are looking to buy an apartment, house, or commercial property in Dubai on a mortgage, then you should familiarise yourself with how mortgage rates work in the city.

-In Dubai, a property mortgage generally requires a deposit of at least 15% of the property’s valuation for UAE Nationals, or 20% for Residents.
-While the bank covers the remaining 80%-85%, you as the buyer will sign a contract that outlines a monthly payment amount that includes interest.
+In Dubai, a property mortgage generally requires a deposit of at least 15% of the property’s value for UAE Nationals, or 20% for Residents.

-Depending on the bank/lender, the mortgage terms can range from 5 to 25 years with varying interest rates.
+Mortgage terms can range from 5 to 25 years with varying interest rates, depending on the product chosen, property type and your profile.

 Current average mortgage interest rates in Dubai